Skip to main content

 Saved instances

-• Shared access — invite team members without sharing raw credentials.
+• shared access without sharing raw credentials

-Every connection is configured with safety defaults:
+Every monitoring connection uses a few safety defaults: